msotelo1/Practicum-4-Repo/README.md

 their own identifier naming.
 The current list of keywords in Java can be found here: https://docs.oracle.com/javase/tutorial/java/nutsandbolts/_keywords.html

-In Java, all keywords contain only lower-case characters.
+In Java, all keywords contain all lower-case characters.
 Since Java is case sensitive, programmer-defined identifiers containing at least one upper-case character can be assumed NOT to be a Java keyword.